 They shine under every light, providing endless glow and sophistication.
 They are iridescent, lustrous and simply alluring.
 Fact is, the beauty of a natural pearl is simply mesmerizing.
 While most precious gems are formed in the ground, surrounded by rocks, pearls are the only gemstone created inside a living creature – which adds to their magical, enigmatic appeal.
-Fact is, the gems of the seas, aka pearls, are incredibly unique gemstones.
+The gems of the seas, aka pearls, are incredibly unique gemstones.
 But how are pearls made?
+What are pearls made of?
+And where do pearls come from?
 Read on to find out everything you need to know about the pearl formation of natural and cultured pearls.

 Pearl Formation – Frequently Asked Questions:

-A pearl is created when an irritant finds its way into an oyster or mollusk (either naturally or with human intervention).
+A pearl is created when an irritant (such as a small piece of sand) finds its way into an oyster or mollusk (either naturally or with human intervention).
 The oyster or mollusk starts secreting a fluid in order to coat the irritant.
 This coating later becomes a pearl.

 Producing a pearl can take a very long time.
 The actual duration of forming a pearl ranges from 6 months to several years.
 Prior to producing a pearl, a mollusk needs to mature in order to begin the pearl making process.

-A pearl has the same composition as the shell / nacre (mother of pearl), meaning calcium carbonate (aragonite or aragonite mixed with calcite).
-These are found in minute crystalline form, deposited in concentric layers.
+A pearl has the same composition as the shell / nacre (mother of pearl, also called nacre), meaning calcium carbonate (aragonite or aragonite mixed with calcite).
+These are found in minute crystalline form, deposited in concentric layers of nacre.

-Imitation pearls are man-made beads that resemble pearls in appearance, crafted from glass, shells or plastic.
+Imitation pearls are man-made beads that resemble pearls in appearance.
+The main difference is that they are mass produced and crafted from glass, shells or plastic.
 Cultured pearls and natural pearls are both considered real pearls, as they are produced by oysters and mollusks.
-While natural pearls occur naturally, cultured gems are farmed in pearl farms, meaning that were not formed by nature alone.
-A natural pearl and a cultured pearl are indistinguishable from each other.
+Natural pearls occur naturally and they are incredibly rare.
+Cultured pearls are farmed in pearl farms, meaning that were not formed by nature alone.
+Fact is, a natural pearl and a cultured pearl are indistinguishable from each other.

 Where Do Pearls Come From?